ru0ya/ru0ya/README.md

 - 🌱 I craft Software solutions that compliment man's endeavours...

 - 📫 How to reach me **mwangiruoya@gmail.com**
-- 🥸 Currently Studying Geodjango
+- 🥸 Currently Studying Golang

 - ⚡ Fun fact **My mum cooks the best chapatis and I can prove it😂**